wpsight/wpcasa/README.md

 For help and documentation please feel free to visit our [support center](https://wpcasa.com/support) and our [knowledge base](http://docs.wpsight.com/).

+## Translations

+* de_DE: Simon Rimkus (WPSight)
+* es_ES: Simon Rimkus (WPSight)

+POT file with text strings is included.
+If you would like to add a translation and see your name here, please [get in touch](https://wpcasa.com/contact/).

 ## Contribution

 You are warmly welcome to contribute to WPCasa.
 No matter if you find a typo or a bug, if you want to suggest a cool new feature or if you want to help us to translate WPCasa... we would like to hear you.
 Here's how you could get started.